me & Steve at a friend's wedding a few weeks ago |

 1. By far the most important thing that I've learned is that love isn't just an emotion.
 C.S.
 Lewis puts it this way:

-Love is not affectionate feeling, but a steady wish for the loved person's
+affectionate feeling, but a steady wish for the loved person's

-ultimate good as far as it can be obtained.
+far as it can be obtained.”

 Love is a conscious choice to sacrifice myself for Steve.
 Just as God loved the world in such a way that he sacrificed his only Son, I must love Steve in such a way that I am willing to sacrifice my wants & desires for Steve's or for what is best for our marriage as a whole.